gbgabiola/notes/quotes.md

 > "There is nothing noble in being superior to your fellow men.
 True nobility lies in being superior to your former self." - Ernest Hemingway

-> "Don't mistake the finger for the moon"

 > "Have the courage to follow your heart and intuition.
 They somehow know what you truly want to become."

 > "Success is a few simple disciplines, practiced every day; while failure is simply a few errors in judgment, repeated every day." - Jim Rohn